 Troy is a tiny city located in the state of Montana.
 With a population of 880 people and just one neighborhood, Troy is the 103rd largest community in Montana.
-Troy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Troy has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Troy is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Troy is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Troy who work in teaching (14.00%), food service (13.67%), and office and administrative support (11.00%).